ekingan/rad-client/README.md

 # Getting Started with Rad Client

 Rad Client is built using React and Apollo.
-This is a small demo app that processes a list of serial numbers based on a list of codes.
-You can also add new codes within a type.
-The available types are (bike) model, year, and factory.
+This is a small demo app that allows a user to enter a list of serial numbers, decodes each serial number, and then displays the decoded data to the user.
+You can also add new serial number codes to use in decoding serial numbers.

-This is the client side portion of that app.
+This is the client side portion of the app.
 The server side can be found at [Rad-Server](https://github.com/ekingan/rad-server)

 Node Version 14.14.0